Capital Equipment, Software, And Vehicle Procedures Skip to main content

 Capital Equipment Procedures

-Department Chairs are responsible for all equipment assigned to their department.
-They may assign someone to be responsible for their department's equipment.
-All changes (location, dept id, etc.) to be made to the system should be emailed to am@byu.edu.
+Business Partners are responsible for all equipment assigned to their department.
+They may assign someone to be responsible for their department’s equipment.
+All equipment should be inventoried at least annually.
+All changes (location, dept id, etc.) should be reported to General Accounting so that Workday can be updated with the correct information.
+These requests should be made using Workday Help functionality.
+Please include asset tag number & description.

 Please include asset tag number & description.